rsdn/CodeJam/README.md

 with timing limits and to check the limits each time the test is run.

 ### .NET Framework 2.0 support
-.NET Framework 2.0 support is very limited.
+.NET Framework 2.0 support is limited.
 Functionality not supported:

-* Ranges - all related classes are not supported due to lack of expressions support
-* Operators - all related classes are not supported due to lack of expressions support
-* Expressions - all related classes are not supported due to lack of expressions support
 * LINQ to XML extensions - .NET 2.0 doesn't have LINQ XML related classes

 ### .NET Framework 3.5 support